leaflabs/leaflabs-docs/source/maple-ide-install.rst

    The IDE is written in Java and requires a compatible runtime (JRE).

    If you don't have one, they're usually pretty easy to install.
-Sun Java 1.6 and OpenJDK 1.6 are known to work, and runtimes mostly compatible with Sun Java 1.5+ should probably get the job done.
+   Oracle Java 1.6 and OpenJDK 1.6 are known to work, and runtimes mostly compatible with Oracle Java 1.5+ should probably get the job done.

    To install Java, try using your distribution's software packaging tool and search for "JRE" or "java".
 On Debian-based systems